Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: Preliminary

 where $\tau_{ij}$ is the squared $\ell_2$ norm of $j$-th row of embedding matrix $\mE_i$.
 In ASR applications, the majority of parameters are concentrated in the embedding layers.
 Thus, we can see that $\sum_{i=1}^S \sum_{j=1}^{N_i}\tau_{ij}$ has a significant impact on the upper bound of Rademacher complexity, and consequently, on the generalization error bound.
+In appendix \ref{app:fm}, we provide an upper bound on the Rademacher complexity for an FM-like model, which indicates that the embedding layers also have a significantly impact on the bound.